 How the NROC Operates

-'s vault of preparatory courses.
+This non-profit program is supported by the William and Flora Hewlett Foundation, according to the NROC website.
+Originally, NROC purchased courses from the University of California's vault of preparatory courses.
 However, according to NROC's director, Gary Lopez, nearly one-third of all students and institutions using NROC's free resources today are community and technical colleges.
 With the help of a grant from the Bill and Melinda Gates Foundation, the organization was able to begin designing its own coursework that is better customized to the individual needs of its members.

-website, this project, like NROC, is a project of the Monterey Institute for Technology and Education.
-The website provides curriculum for both the college and high school level, with a broad range of course topics to choose from.
+HippoCampus is the online portal for the distribution of NROC's materials.
+According to the HippoCampus website, this project, like NROC, is a Monterey Institute for Technology and Education project.
+The website provides a curriculum for college and high school levels, with various course topics.

 Eliminates the Need for Textbooks